 Best Nintendo Switch accessories: push the hybrid console to its limit

-Try these Nintendo Switch accessories to get the most out of Nintendo's flagship hybrid console.
-These are our favorite add-ons for portable and docked playing.
+These Nintendo Switch accessories will let you get the most out of Nintendo's flagship console, whether you're playing in portable or docked mode

-The Nintendo Switch accessories we’ve picked out here will work with every model of the console – launch, Lite, and the OLED model – unless we’ve made a specific note of any compatibility issues.
-And if you're done with the House of Mario, check out our pick of the best PS5 accessories and best Xbox Series X accessories to spruce up your other consoles.
+The Nintendo Switch accessories we’ve picked out here will work with every model of the console – so don’t worry if you’re still choosing between the Nintendo Switch vs Nintendo Switch OLED or the Nintendo Switch vs Nintendo Switch Lite – unless we’ve made a specific note of any compatibility issues.

 Best Nintendo Switch controller 🎮